 The Imperial Board of Telecommunications of Ethiopia (IBTE) was established by the proclamation No. 131 on October 15, 1952

 The main purpose of the Board, as stated in its establishment charter of article 5 was

 “to rehabilitate, extend, repair and maintain the telecommunication facilities of Ethiopia and to engage in the business of telecommunication for profit.”

-In 1960 IBTE looked after the operational matters of central Ethiopia, a Regional office was created at Addis Ababa.
-And at the same time, Radio Division was created separated from the receding Technical Division bringing the number of Division Offices to seven during the same period.1942-1952
+In 1960, IBTE looked after the operational matters of central Ethiopia, and a dedicated regional office was created in Addis Ababa.
+At the same time, a radio division was created separately from the preceding Technical Division, bringing the number of division offices to seven.1942-1952